If you decide to visit Rio de Janeiro, there are three places you must visit – Sugarloaf Mountain, Christ the Redeemer and the Selerion Steps.

 The higher you get, the more spectacular the view!

-You can even see a plane as it approach the airport.
+You can even see a plane as it approaches the airport.

 Be sure to get your #iloverio shot for the gram and snap a photo of the colorful Elephant Parade installment.